hbctraining/Training-modules/Intermediate_shell/lessons/arrays_in_slurm.md

 There are several ways we can use this.
 If we plan ahead and name our files with these numbers (e.g., sample_1.fastq, sample_2.fastq) we can directly refer to these files in our script: `sample_${SLURM_ARRAY_TASK_ID}.fastq` However, using the ID for input files is often not a great idea as it means you need to strip away most of the information that you might put in these names.

-Instead we can keep our sample names in a separate folder and use [awk](awk.md) to pull the file names.
+Instead we can keep our sample names in a separate file and use [awk](awk.md) to pull the file names.

 here is our complete list of long sample names which is found in our file `samples.txt`: